Stuffed portobello mushrooms with spinach and artichoke are so easy to make! Serve these low carb stuffed mushrooms as an appetizer or side dish.

 - 3 ounces mozzarella cheese shredded

-Brush mushrooms with olive oil, place on baking pan in center of oven and broil high, 5 minutes each side, or until tender.
+- Brush mushrooms with olive oil, place on baking pan in center of oven and broil high, 5 minutes each side, or until tender.

-Squeeze cooked spinach in clean dish towel if desired to remove excess water.
+- Squeeze cooked spinach in clean dish towel if desired to remove excess water.

-Mix together the spinach, artichoke, cream cheese, sour cream, Parmesan cheese, garlic, salt, and pepper until well combined.
+- Mix together the spinach, artichoke, cream cheese, sour cream, Parmesan cheese, garlic, salt, and pepper until well combined.

-Stuff each mushroom cap with the spinach mix, distributing the filling evenly between the mushrooms.
+- Stuff each mushroom cap with the spinach mix, distributing the filling evenly between the mushrooms.

-Sprinklet tops with mozzarella cheese.
+- Sprinkle tops with mozzarella cheese.

-Bake at 375°F for 10-15 minutes.
+- Bake at 375°F for 10-15 minutes.
 Turn broiler on high for a few minutes at end of baking to brown cheese, if needed.

 Nutritional information for the recipe is provided as a courtesy and is approximate only.
 We cannot guarantee the accuracy of the nutritional information given for any recipe on this site.
 Erythritol carbs are not included in carb counts as it has been shown not to impact blood sugar.
 Net carbs are the total carbs minus fiber.

 © LowCarbYum.com - Unauthorized use of this material without written permission is strictly prohibited unless for personal offline purposes.
 Single photos may be used, provided that full credit is given to LowCarbYum.com along with a link back to the original content.